Root-Sequence/root-sequence-discussions/README.md

-# dev11-discussions
+# root-sequence-discussions
-### The central hub for dev11://systems — conversation, coordination, coherence.
+### The central hub for [root]sequence — conversation, coordination, coherence.

-This repository hosts **all organization-wide Discussions** for the dev11://systems ecosystem.
+This repository hosts **all organization-wide Discussions** for the [root]sequence ecosystem.
 It is the shared space where ideas converge, frameworks evolve, and new possibilities emerge.

 ---

 ## 🧭 Purpose

-dev11-discussions acts as the **Town Square** for the organization:
+root-sequence-discussions acts as the **Town Square** for the organization:

 - Announcements and org updates
 - Cross-project/session coherence
 - Roadmaps & planning
 - UCF, Liberated Intelligence, Root Sequence discussions
-- Meta-coordination of dev11://systems
+- Meta-coordination of [root]sequence
 - Q&A, onboarding, clarifications
 - Free-form exploration